zidevgroup/zidevgroup/README.md

-# We are Zi Developers
+# We are Zi Devs

-Hi, This is the github account of Zi developers team.
+Hi, This is the github account of Zi development team.
 Most of repositories here are privately shared with their responsible developers.

 If you are a Zi developer, please read the following guideline.
 These are 3 simple, yet critical rules we should consider while collaborating on our projects at Zi dev. group.